North Carolina Divorce Tips

 Divorce Papers > Divorce Tips > North Carolina Divorce Tips

-Some useful North Carolina Divorce Tips
+Some important North Carolina Divorce Tips

 • After a marriage is complete, the premarital agreement becomes effective.
 During the marital phase, if the parties desire to revoke or amend the premarital agreement, this can be done only by a written agreement.
-Such a revocation or an amended agreement can be enforced without consideration
+Such a revocation or an amended agreement can be enforced without consideration.

-• Collaborative law process means the following
+• Collaborative law process means the following:

 • The husband and wife are separate and are attempting a divorce